compose-spec/compose-spec/spec.md

 ### userns_mode

-`userns_mode` s to set user namespace for service.
+`userns_mode` sets the user namespace for the service.
 Supported values are platform specific and MAY depend on platform configuration

 ```yml